merit-gem/merit/README.markdown

 # To-do list

-* Add model_name option on rank and point rules.
 * Ranking should not be badges, so .badges doesn't return them (2-stars shouldn't be badge).
 * <tt>grep -r 'FIXME\|TODO' .</tt>